A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group

-We focus on the case of $d = 3$, which is most relevant to applications.
-The experiment setting, which is the same as in \cite{wang2013exact}, is as follows.
-For the measurement graph $([n], E )$, we use the Erd\"os-R\'enyi graph with observation rate $p\in (0,1]$.
+We focus on the case where $d = 3$, which is most relevant to real-world applications.
+The experiment setting, which is the same as that in~\cite{wang2013exact}, is as follows.
+We take an Erd{\H{o}}s-R{\'e}nyi random graph with observation rate $p\in (0,1]$ as the measurement graph $([n], E )$.
 We consider a multiplicative noise model with two layers of multiplicative noise.
-More precisely, we generate our observations $C_{ij}$ as
+More precisely, the observations are given by

 where $\Theta_{ij}^{\text{out}}$ is the so-called outlier noise defined by